framiere/monitoring-demo/README.md

 Well looks like we do !

-## Step 9 - Self descriptive visualizations
+# 10. Self descriptive visualizations

 Let's rely on https://grafana.com/plugins/jdbranham-diagram-panel to show pretty diagram that will be live